vtog/labGuides/source/ocp/local-mirror-registry.rst

       via DNS or the local hosts file.
 The installer will use that name to validate the service.

+   .. note:: The "ocp4" directory in "/mirror" will be created by the installer.

    .. code-block:: bash

       quayHostname="mirror.lab.local"